Did Christ Abolish the Ten Commandments?

 And let them MAKE ME A SANCTUARY, that I may dwell in their midst. – Exodus 25:8

 The sanctuary that they built was a shadow, or a copy of the one in heaven.

 They serve a COPY AND SHADOW OF THE HEAVENLY THINGS.
 For when Moses was about to erect the tent, he was instructed by God, saying, “See that you make everything according to the pattern that was shown you on the mountain.” – Hebrews 8:5

-The earthly sanctuary was a copy of the one in heaven where Yahweh dwells.
-The interesting thing is that within earthly sanctuary, under the mercy seat, within the ark was the Ten Commandments.
+The earthly sanctuary was a copy of the one in heaven where God dwells.
+The interesting thing is that within earthly sanctuary, under the mercy seat and within the ark was the Ten Commandments.
 These commandments were in the most holy place.
 These things were a 'copy and shadow of the heavenly things' that were already in heaven.
-This would mean that God’s moral laws that are part of the Ten Commandments were already in place long before the events of Sinai.
+This would mean that God’s moral laws that are an inherant part of the Ten Commandments were already in place long before the events of Sinai.

 The works of his hands are faithful and just; all his PRECEPTS are trustworthy; they are ESTABLISHED FOREVER AND EVER, to be performed with faithfulness and uprightness. – Psalm 11:7-8

 FOREVER, O Lord, YOUR WORD is firmly FIXED in the heavens – Psalm 119:89